gracebodur/start-small/README.md

 ## About Start Small

-Start small is an app that provides user different classroom projects that needs funding.
+Start small is an app that provides users with different classroom projects that need funding.
 It enables users to review a classroom funding project based 1-5 stars 5 as very likely that they will donate to the specific project.
-It also provide external link to the classroom funding page and a facebook share button.
+It also provides external links to the classroom funding page and a facebook share button.

 ## Technologies used
 - Client side: Reactjs, Javascript, HTML and CSS